Mastra¶

 Typical use cases¶

-- Agentic Workflows: Building complex multi-step workflows that can be monitored and managed.
+- Agentic Workflows: Building complex, durable multi-step workflows with built-in tripwires and error handling.

-- TypeScript-Native Agents: Ideal for teams working with a modern TypeScript/Next.js stack.
+- TypeScript-Native Agents: Ideal for teams using TypeScript/Next.js who want a cohesive, type-safe agent stack.

 Strengths¶